Kokoda Track and Northern Beachheads Trek

 Day 01: Arrive Port Moresby and transfer to hotel.
 Pre-expedition briefing by your guide.

-Day 02: (6-7 Hours) Tour of Bomana War Cemetery, drive to Owers’ Corner.
-We will be introduced to our expert guide and local team, who we will spend the next 8 days with us.
+Day 02: (6-7 Hours) We will be introduced to our expert guide and local team, who we will spend the next 8 days with us.
 They will set up camp, carry our food, tents and safety equipment and ensure we have a safe and enjoyable trek.

 We will then start trekking, crossing the Goldie River and head towards Imita Ridge the site of the original ‘Golden Stairs’.
-After we climb up and over Imita we will drop down to our campsite at Ua-Ule Creek.
+After we climb up and over Imita we will have multiple crossings of Ua-Ule Creek before we reach our campsite at Ioribaiwa.
 (B,L,D).

-Day 03: (7-8 Hours) Multiple crossings of Ua-Ule Creek before we start to climb up Ioribaiwa Ridge -furthest most point of Japanese advance.
-Then it is down the other side to Ofi Creek before climbing the many false peaks of the Maguli Range.
-After a quick lunch along the way, we will drop down to our campsite at the village of New Nauro.
+Day 03: (7-8 Hours) Trek down the other side to Ofi Creek before climbing the many false peaks of the Maguli Range.
+After a quick lunch along the way, we will drop down to our campsite at the village of Agulogo.
 (B,L,D).

 Day 04: (9 hours) Leaving New Nauro we will drop down into the swamp and cross the Brown River before taking on fresh water and climbing up the ‘Wall’ on the other side we will drop down to the major village of Menari.
 Here we take on fresh fruit and vegetables which will be used in the delicious meals cooked by our team.
 Leaving Menari we will climb up Brigade Hill where we will camp tonight.
 (B,L,D).